529 Plans: Learn the Tax and Financial Planning Benefits of College Savings

 Investment strategy

-Contributions to a 529 plan may be made in a single lump sum or contributions over time.
+Contributions to a 529 plan must be made in cash.
+These contributions may be made in a single lump sum or through contributions over time.
 Once funds are contributed, these plans generally offer a range of investment options.

 When selecting your investment options, consider the beneficiary’s age and risk tolerance.
-Just like any other investment account, your investment advisor can help select the appropriate allocation for the beneficiary.
+Just like any other investment account, investing involves risks and your investment advisor can help select the appropriate allocation for the beneficiary.

 Unused funds